As a meditation teacher, I always let my students in on various meditation secrets that can totally transform their practice.

-There are very many different ways to meditate, including: mantras, chakras, meditating on different objects, various sounds, movement techniques…
+There are very many different ways to meditate, including: mantras, chakras, meditating on different objects, various sound methods, movement techniques…

 2: Yes, there are risks of meditation

-Here’s a secret about meditation that many people are alarmed to hear: There are some risks and potential side effects.
+Here’s a meditation secret that many people are alarmed to hear: There are some risks and potential side effects.

 When I tell this to people, I get mixed reactions.
 Some people are surprised.
 Some people deny that meditation has risks (even though they are scientifically validated—see the previous link).
 And some people get outright angry about it.

-Yes, meditation is a wonderful practice with an insane amount of benefits.
+Yes, meditation is a wonderful practice with an insane number of benefits.
 But you should also know that there are some risks involved.
 It shouldn’t be a secret.

 3: Meditation apps do not work